openstack-k8s-operators/rhelai-validation/README.md

     git clone https://gitlab.cee.redhat.com/eng/openstack/team/ai-enablement/rhelai-validation.git
     cd rhelai-validation/
     ```
-1. (Optional - see below) Create a credentials file for registry login using a token.
+1. (Optional - see NOTE below) Create a credentials file for registry login using a token.
 You can generate one at [here](https://access.redhat.com/terms-based-registry/) after logging in.

-    If not providing registry credentials, you must disable model tests with `-e model_tests_enabled=false`
+    NOTE - If not providing registry credentials, you must disable model tests with `-e model_tests_enabled=false`

     creds.yaml
     ```
     model_download_registry_username: "|3c5aa7e0-9bb9...."
     model_download_registry_password: "eyJhbGciOiJSUzUxMiJ9...."
+    ```
+1. Ensure you are logged in to Openshift
+    ```
+    oc login ...
     ```
 1. Run it (requires ansible-core>=2.15)
     ```